 - Place cucumber slices in a container with a lid.

 - Fill the container with water and store in the refrigerator.

 This method works really well—the cold cucumbers keep their crunch as they're shielded from the dry air in the fridge.

 Whether it's a whole cucumber or cucumber slices, learn how to freeze cucumbers.
 Freezing cucumbers is convenient, but keep in mind that it's not ideal for every recipe.
 While a fresh cucumber is crisp in texture, a frozen one will turn mushy.
 You'll want to skip using a frozen cucumber in a salad or sandwich, but you can stick them in a blender and puree them to use in a smoothie or in gazpacho.
 Or, you can strain the cucumbers to separate the pulp from the liquid to make cucumber water.
 The liquid does have a very strong flavor, so you'll have to add water if you want a more mellow taste.

 Common Practice #1: Kitchen Counter

 One common misconception is that cucumbers do best stored on the counter at room temperature.
 While a fresh cuke can hold its own at room temp for a little while, it's probably not going to yield the results you expect if you don't get to it in a day or two.
-While it's true that cucumbers can experience "chilling injury" at temperatures below 50℉ (pitting, softening, etc.), keeping them in the warmest part of the fridge—away from the cooling elements and toward the front—is your best bet for long-lasting cukes.
-If you do store cucumbers on the counter, be sure to use them in two or three days, and don't store them near other fruits and vegetables.
-They're sensitive to ethylene gas that some veggies emit, and cucumbers decay a lot faster when they're exposed to it.
+While it's true that cucumbers can experience "chilling injury" at temperatures below 50℉ (pitting, softening, etc.), cucumbers do need to be refrigerated.
+To avoid "chilling injury," keep cucumbers in the warmest part of the fridge, away from the cooling elements and toward the front.

 Common Practice #2: Wrapped in a Paper Towel and Refrigerated